I'm Adam Jeske, The Nonprofit CEO Advisor.

 I believe nonprofit CEOs deserve the same quality of peer intelligence that Fortune 500 CEOs take for granted.

-I believe honesty, even uncomfortable honesty, serves the mission better than mere niceness.
+I believe honesty, even when uncomfortable, serves the mission better than mere niceness.

 I believe that how a CEO makes decisions matters more than how hard they work.